Skip to content

 Prachi Ahluwalia

-Associate Director, Development and Operations
+Associate Director, Operations

 Prachi is a people and systems builder with 7+ years of experience working at the intersection of HR, finance, culture, and processes.
 She holds an MBA from University of Oxford and is an alumna of the Young India Fellowship.
 She has supported Khatabook, Harappa, and Jain & Associates across the employee lifecycle, from onboarding, finance and performance to exits, focusing on building practical systems that scale with integrity, clarity, and empathy.
-Outside of work, she can be found reading or making art.

 Neeraj Adhithya

-Senior Programme Lead, EoDB reforms
+Senior Programme Lead, Business Environment reforms

 Neeraj is a policy and strategy professional whose work sits at the intersection of policy, technology, and markets.
 At Prosperiti, he leads efforts within the Business Environment vertical to advance Ease of Doing Business (EoDB) reforms across states.
 Previously, Neeraj led Government Engagements at the ONDC to accelerate the adoption of Digital Public Infrastructure for inclusive commerce.
 Neeraj holds a Postgraduate Diploma in Liberal Studies (Young India Fellowship) from Ashoka University and a Bachelor’s degree in Engineering from PSG College of Technology, Coimbatore.